 “Successful change, even small in scale, creates momentum and helps bring people on board.
 Leaders gravitate toward limited-risk environments, and a small initiative with a maximized chance of success is a great way to start.”

-Q. So where would you recommend getting started with Matrix Management 2.0?
+Q. So where would you recommend getting started with Matrix Management 2.0™?

 Q. The path will provide a long-term view of changes an organization can address to more effectively operate in a matrix environment.
 How do you implement these changes?

-Dr. Dorle received a Bachelor of Science Degree with Distinction, a Master of Arts and a Ph.D. degree from the University of Minnesota, and a J.D. form William Mitchell College of Law.
-Dr. Dorle received her PMP certification from the Project Management Institute and is a PMI® Certified OPM3® (Organizational Project Management Maturity Model) Assessor and Consultant.
+Dr. Dorle received a Bachelor of Science Degree with Distinction, a Master of Arts and a Ph.D. degree from the University of Minnesota, and a J.D. from William Mitchell College of Law.
+Dr. Dorle received her PMP certification from the Project Management Institute and is a PMI® Certified OPM3® (Organizational Project Management Maturity Model), Assessor and Consultant.